 In 2011, the commercial trial of stereo-video technology in the SBTF was used to record SBT from eight transfers made from three cages.
 In total, 23 018 SBT were counted from the stereo-video recordings and overall stereo-video technology was demonstrated to be robust under commercial operating conditions.
-Technical details of the commercial trail were reported to the CCSBT Compliance Committee Meeting in 2011 (Anon.
+Technical details of the commercial trial were reported to the CCSBT Compliance Committee Meeting in 2011 (Anon.
 2011; CCSBT-CC/1110/11).
-Work examining the automation of measurements using stereo-video is currently underway.
+Work examining the automation of measurements using stereo-video is currently underway and the final report is expected in early 2016.